-The Gaelic Games Associations comprising of the GAA, LGFA, Camogie, Rounders and Handball Associations, have a long established principle of vetting any person who, on our behalf, works with children or vulnerable adults in any of our Associations.
-This principle is enshrined in rule through our Code of Behaviour (Underage) and has become part of the overall recruitment and selection process for those who wish to work with children in our Associations whether it be in a voluntary or paid role.
-For the purpose of clarification the GAA administers vetting for GAA Clubs and members.
+The Gaelic Games Associations comprising of the GAA, LGFA, Camogie, Rounders and Handball Associations, have a long-established principle of vetting any person who, on our behalf works with children or vulnerable adults in any of our Associations.
+This principle is enshrined in the rule through our Code of Behaviour (Underage) and has become part of the overall recruitment and selection process for those who wish to work with children in our Associations, whether it be in a voluntary or paid role.
+For clarification, the GAA administers vetting for GAA Clubs and members.

-The GAA does not provide a vetting service for members of the public but where a non-member has been invited to provide a coaching or training role to under 18 yr. olds they may, for that purpose, avail of the GAA's vetting services.
-Vetting services for the Association are currently overseen by their Offices in Croke Park.
+The GAA does not provide a vetting service for members of the public, but if a non-member has been invited to coach or train under-18-year-olds, they may avail of the GAA's vetting services.

+The Association's vetting services are currently overseen by its Offices in Croke Park.